Bonython Park | Nature Activity Hub & Play Space | Playground Review

 The huge spider web climbing net has all sorts of additional things attached to add to the climbing experience.

 There are all kinds of swings as well, including basket and hammock swings as well as traditional ones.
+There is also a fully accessible swing with a seatbelt and handles.

 The hamster wheel/mouse trap provides plenty of active fun as the kids run to keep it moving round and round.